Children’s Dentistry – Acworth, GA

 - Choose tooth-friendly snacks.
 Many foods that are marketed to children are full of sugar.
 Try to train your child to develop a taste for healthy snacks, like fruits, vegetables, and nuts.

-Would you like Dr. Hamel and our team to help your child enjoy all the benefits of sound oral health?
+Would you like our team to help your child enjoy all the benefits of sound oral health?
 Contact us today to schedule an appointment or to learn more about our services.